 Well, if you want to disable the demonstration or so-called store mode on your Samsung TV, you have to follow these steps:

-- First of all, press the volume up or volume down button on the remote control.
+- First, press the volume up or down button on the remote control.

-- When the volume bar appears, hold down the “MENU” button on the TV.
+- Hold down the “MENU” button on the TV when the volume bar appears.

 - If “Dynamic” or “Dynamic Mode” appears after a few seconds, then the TV is out of “Demo” or “Store” mode.